For students and teachers of the Koninklijk Conservatorium Brussel

 The reference and reading rooms are open to the public.

 - The reference room is also the entrance to the library.
 The information/lending desk is centrally located.
 There are also a few old card catalogue cabinets, but luckily there are also computers.
 On these computers you can consult the online catalogue.
-Music journals are only present in a limited number, but the online offering is much broader.
+Music journals in printed form are only present in a limited number, but the online offering is much broader.
 You can find more information about this in the section ‘e-library’.

 - In the reading room there are a selection of freely consultable publications.
 These reference works are not available for loan.
 Wifi is also available.